David Weil (government official)

 David Weil is an American academic and economist who was the nominee to serve as administrator of the Wage and Hour Division at the United States Department of Labor in the Biden administration.
 He previously served in this role during the Obama administration from 2014 to 2017.

 Education

 Weil earned a Bachelor of Science degree in industrial and labor relations from Cornell University, followed by a Master of Public Policy and PhD from Harvard University.

 Career

 From 1998 to 2013, Weil worked as a professor of economics at Boston University.
+From 2017 to present day, Weil serves as the dean of the Heller School for Social Policy and Management at Brandeis University.

 Obama administration

 On September 10, 2013, President Barack Obama nominated Weil to serve as the administrator of the Wage and Hour Division.
 Hearings were held before the Senate HELP Committee on December 10, 2013.
 The committee favorably reported his nomination to the Senate floor on December 18, 2013.
 Weil's initial nomination expired at the end of the year and was returned to President Obama on January 3, 2014.

 President Obama resent his nomination to the Senate shortly after.
 On January 29, 2014, the committee favorably reported his nomination to the Senate floor.
 Weil was confirmed by the entire Senate on April 28, 2014, by a vote of 51-42.

 Weil served as administrator from 2014 until 2017.